 So handwriting is important, but we have to remember that it isn’t easy for kids to learn.
 Handwriting is a combination of many skills.
 What you see on paper is a direct result of these skills.

-To hold a pencil and use it properly, a child needs good thumb strength.
-To use it for a long time, a child needs to have strong shoulders and a strong torso.
+To hold a pencil and use it properly, kids need good thumb strength.
+To use it for a long time, they need to have strong shoulders and a strong torso.

-In addition, the child has to remember how letters look and how to organize space to write legibly.
-He has to remember how to form letters.
-Then, he must have knowledge of grammar, vocabulary, punctuation and capitalization.
-He also needs to string thoughts together to make sentences relate to one another.
+In addition, they have to remember how letters look and how to organize space to write legibly.
+They have to remember how to form letters.
+Then, they must have knowledge of grammar, vocabulary, punctuation, and capitalization.
+They also need to string thoughts together to make sentences relate to one another.

 Kids who struggle with writing need a lot of support.
-A child who has motor skills issues may need a kinesthetic or physical approach to learning to write.
+A child who has challenges with motor skills may need a kinesthetic or physical approach to learning to write.
 Perhaps that means tracing letters or doing large movements.
-It may also mean engaging several senses—like sight, touch and hearing—while writing.
+It may also mean engaging several senses — like sight, touch, and hearing — while writing.

 With each grade level, writing demands increase.
-There may come a time when a child is so frustrated that learning to write by hand isn’t worth it.
+There may come a time when a child is so frustrated that writing everything by hand isn’t worth it.
 That’s when we can compensate with the use of a keyboard for school.
-Writing accommodations in school can also help.
+Writing in school can also help.
 Each child will have different needs.

-While handwriting may be more challenging for kids with writing issues, that doesn’t mean it’s not important.
+While handwriting may be more difficult for kids with writing challenges, that doesn’t mean it’s not important.
 The basic skill of handwriting is still valuable.